 Cultural Resources Manager: AR 200-1 requires the designation of a CRM to coordinate the virtual installation's cultural resources management program.
-For ARNGs, the CRM is therefore responsible for the oversight of activities that may affect cultural resources on WAARNG land, or WAARNG activities that may have an effect on cultural resources on non-ARNG lands.
+For ARNGs, the CRM is therefore responsible for the oversight of activities that may affect cultural resources on WAARNG land, or WAARNG activities that may affect cultural resources on non-ARNG lands.